Venue Hire

 Representation of responsibility

-A drawing by Peruzzi in the Met Museum New York of A Crouching Figure of Atlas shows a similar foot.
+A drawing by Peruzzi in the Metropolitan Museum of Art, New York, of A Crouching Figure of Atlas depicts a similar foot.
 In classical mythology, Atlas bore the weight of the entire world on his shoulders.

 Image